-The Home Office has published EU Settlement Scheme Statistics for the month ending June 2019.
-They show that more than 900,000 people have applied for the EU Settlement Scheme and more than 800,000 have already been granted status so far.
+The Home Office has published EU Settlement Scheme Statistics for the month ending July 2019.

-Of those who had been granted status by the end of June 2019, two-thirds received settled status, generally as they had been resident in the UK for 5 years or more, with a third being granted pre-settled status.
+Of those who had been granted status by 31 July 2019, two-thirds received settled status, generally as they had been resident in the UK for five years or more, with a third being granted pre-settled status.

 Is the Scheme only available on Android?

-No. Use of the Identity Document Check App, currently only available on Android devices, is entirely optional – it is just one of several ways people will be able to verify their identity, including by post.
+No. Use of the Identity Document Check App, currently only available on Android devices, is entirely optional – it is just one of several ways people are able to verify their identity, including by post.